evos-opensystems/evos/README.md

 ## Citation

-If you use EVOS in your research please cite
+If you use EVOS in your research, please cite

 1. @thesis{ediss34410,
             year = {2024},